-Reading and Math for Toddlers is a book to teach reading phonics and math to toddlers, ages 1-3.
+Reading and Math for Toddlers is a book to teach reading phonics in 30 essential words and it is to teach math to toddlers, ages 1-3.

 Toddlers can Read 30 Specific Words and they can Count!
 Guaranteed!